-Income that has a discrete end date and will not be repeated beyond the coming year is excluded from a family's annual income because it is nonrecurring income.
-However, this does not include unemployment income and other types of periodic payments that are received at regular intervals (such as weekly, monthly, or yearly) for a period of greater than one year that can be extended.
-For example, a family receives income from a guaranteed income program in their city that has a discrete beginning and end date.
-While the guaranteed income will be repeated in the coming year, it will end before the family's next annual reexamination.
+However, this does not include unemployment income and other types of periodic payments that are received at regular intervals (such as weekly, monthly, or yearly) for a period of greater thanone year that can be extended.
+Unemployment income and other types of periodic payments are not considered nonrecurring income, unless explicitly excluded from income under 25 CFR 5.609(b), and thus they are included in annual income.
+For example, a family receives income-from a guaranteed income program in their city that has a discrete beginning and end date.
+While the guaranteed income will be repeated in the coming year, it will end before the family's next-annual reexamination.
 This income is fully excluded from annual income.

 Insurance payments and settlements for personal or property losses, including but not limited to payments under health insurance, motor vehicle insurance, and workers' compensation, are excluded from annual income.
-However, periodic payments paid at regular intervals (such as weekly, monthly, or yearly) for a period of greater than one year that are received in lieu of wages for workers' compensation are included in annual income.
+Any workers' compensation is always excluded from annual income, regardless of the frequency or length of the payments However, periodic payments paid at regular intervals (such as weekly, monthly, or yearly) for a period of greater than one year that are received in lieu of wages for workers' compensation are included in annual income.
 Payments received in lieu of wages for worker's compensation are excluded, even if paid in periodic payments, if the income will last for a period of less than one year.